JacobMcElhinney/AspNetWebApiWithMongoDbAtlas/DeveloperNotes.md

       Now listening on: http://localhost:5090
 ```

-Don't mind any redirection warnings for now.
+Don't mind any redirection warnings for now...

 Use a real movie ObjectId (**MongoDB Atlas** > **Database** > **`<MyCluster>`** > **Browse Collections** > **movies**) as the element supplied to the items Arrays *OR* try posting *fake data*